Storm-FSI/aws-iot-data-pipeline/README.md

   - Description: The window size of the Glue ETL job.
 This parameter determines, at which rate the Glue ETL Job gets triggered and therefore fetches and processes the data from the Kinesis data stream.
   - Default: "10 seconds"
-- `redshift-db-name`
-  - Description: The name of the Redshift database.
-  - Default: "dev"
-- `redshift-table-name`
-  - Description: The name of the Redshift table.
-  - Default: "dev"
-- `redshift-admin-user`
-  - Description: The name of the Redshift admin user.
-  - Default: "admin"
-- `redshift-node-type`
-  - Description: The Redshift cluster node type.
-  - Default: "dc2.large"
-- `redshift-number-of-nodes`
-  - Description: The number of Redshift cluster nodes.
-  - Default: 1

 ### Deploy CDK app